 - Strong desire to study

-- Approximately 12 months experience of working in a health or care setting (voluntary or paid employment)
+- 6-12 months’ work experience in a health or care setting (voluntary or paid employment).

 How is the course delivered and assessed?

 - 14 taught hours per week in college usually spread over three to four days